 “Which is better: repairing or replacing my wheelchair van?”

-We get asked this question a lot at MoveMobility, and it’s a difficult one to answer.
+We are asked this question frequently at MoveMobility, and it’s a challenging one to answer.
 It’s not black and white, but simply answering “it depends” just won’t do.

 Because a wheelchair van is more than just a wheelchair van–it’s an investment, and not a cheap one.
-If you repair your van when it should be replaced, you lose money.
-If you replace your van when it could have been repaired, you lose money.
+You lose money if you repair your van when it should be replaced.
+You lose money if you replace your van when it could have been repaired.

-And that’s why in this article, you’ll learn the differences between repairing and replacing your van, the pros and cons of each option, and 3 questions you can ask yourself to help you make your decision.
+That’s why in this article, you’ll learn the differences between repairing and replacing your van, the pros and cons of each option, and three questions you can ask yourself to help you decide.

 Ultimately, you’ll learn which option is best for your organization.

-At MoveMobility, we do repairs and we also manufacture new wheelchair vehicles.
-As I’m sure you’ve guessed, the second option makes us more money–but we promise to give you the unbiased truth in this article.
+At MoveMobility, we repair and manufacture new wheelchair vehicles.
+As we’re sure you’ve guessed, the second option makes us more money, but we promise to give you the unbiased truth in this article.

-Which is that sometimes repairing is better.
-And sometimes replacing is better.
+That is, sometimes repairing is better, and sometimes replacing is better.
 It all depends on your organization and the state of your van.

 Repairing or replacing your wheelchair van: what are the differences?

-There are two major differences that you should consider when deciding if your organization should repair or replace its van: cost and time.
+Two major differences should be considered when deciding whether your organization should repair or replace its van: cost and time.

 Replacing your van will likely be more expensive